 Chrome – It uses the certificate from the trust store of your host computer.
 Normally, if you install Burp using the default browser of your computer, chrome will use this.

 Using Burp as your proxy visit any HTTPS URL and click on ‘Proceed anyway’ and click on the broken lock and view the certificate information.
 This will link you to the relevant settings on your host computer.

 Click on ”PortSwingger CA” certificate.

 Safari – Visit any HTTPS URL using Burp as your proxy.
 Click ‘show certificate’ and select ‘Portswingger CA’ certificate.

-Click on ‘Trust’ and select option ‘Always Trust’.
+Click on ‘Trust’ and select the option ‘Always Trust’.

-Click ‘Continue’ and enter password, if you need to update the settings.
+Click ‘Continue’ and enter the password, if you need to update the settings.

 Now you will be able to visit any HTTPS URL without warning messages.